The fermionic observable in the Ising model and the inverse Kac-Ward operator: The Kac-Ward operator on isoradial graphs

 \section{The Kac-Ward operator on isoradial graphs}

-In this section we assume that $\FinG$ is a subgraph of an infinite isoradial graph $\InfG$.
+In this section we assume that $\FinG$ is a subgraph of an infinite isoradial graph~$\InfG$.
 This means that all faces of $\InfG$ can be inscribed into circles with a common radius and the circumcenters lie within the corresponding faces.
-Equivalently, the dual graph $\InfG^*$ can be embedded in such a way that all pairs of mutually dual edges $\ue$, $\ue^*$ form diagonals of rhombi.
+Equivalently, the dual graph $\InfG^*$ can be embedded in such a way that all pairs of mutually dual edges $\ue$ and $\ue^*$ form diagonals of rhombi.
 For each edge~$\ue$, let~$\theta_{\ue}$ be the undirected angle between $\ue$ and any side of the rhombus associated to~$\ue$ (see Figure \ref{fig2}).
 We will consider a family of weight systems given by

 and where $\beta \in (0,1]$ is the \emph{inverse temperature}.
 These weights come from the high-temperature expansion of the Ising model and the numbers $J_{\ue}$ are called the \emph{coupling constants} (see e.g.~\cite{KLM}).
-In the case when $\beta=1$ we will talk about the \emph{critical} weight system, and for $\beta \in (0,1)$ the corresponding weights will be called \emph{supercritical}.
-The critical case corresponds to the self-dual Z-invariant Ising model which was introduced by Baxter~\cite{Baxter}, and whose criticality in the statistical mechanics sense was proved in~\cite{Lis}.
-For a detailed account of the critical Ising model on isoradial graphs, see~\cites{ChelkSmir,BoutTil1,BoutTil2}.
+In the case when $\beta=1$ we will talk about the \emph{critical} weight system, and for $\beta \in (0,1)$ the weights will be called \emph{supercritical}.
+The critical case corresponds to the self-dual Z-invariant Ising model which was introduced by Baxter~\cite{Baxter} and which has been extensively studied in the mathematical literature.
+Chelkak and Smirnov proved in \cite{ChelkSmir} that the critical fermionic observable has a universal, conformally invariant scaling limit.
+Boutillier and de Tili{\`e}re~\cites{BoutTil1, BoutTil2} analysed the model using the dimer representation, and the author \cite{Lis} proved that, after introducing the inverse temperature parameter, the model has a phase transition at $\beta=1$ and nowhere else.